fenky-sp/custom-error-demo/README.md

 ```

 ### Options
 There are two options for custom error initiation.
-We need to determine which one before proceeding to implementation.
+We need to determine which one to use before proceeding to implementation.

 #### Option 1
 Custom error is initiated with mandatory and optional metadata at once.